altona Diagnostics’ approach to the IVDR

 The IVDR and altona Diagnostics

-The IVDR will become fully applicable by May 26, 2022. altona Diagnostics is ready.
+The IVDR is fully applicable since May 26, 2022. altona Diagnostics is ready.

 Learn more